-I am not 100% sure how accurate this is.
-I know it is a pretty big mountain but apparently this side of the mountain gets significantly less moisture than the southern side.
+I am not 100% sure how correct this is.
+I know it is a pretty big mountain but apparently, the Rongai Route side of the mountain gets significantly less moisture than the southern side.

-In short, it means that you are less likely to encounter rain.
-I am not a great person to prove this theory as day 1 on my hike it rained and again on day 3 but who knows maybe the other side got it worse.
+In short, it means that you are less likely to meet rain.
+I am not a great person to prove this theory as day 1 of my hike it rained and again on day 3 but who knows maybe the other side got it worse.

 Different views of Mt Kilimanjaro

-Hiking up the Rongai route means you can experience the mountain from a different side.
-Ok kind of obvious but maybe not something you might think about first.
+Hiking up the Rongai Route to climb Mt Kilimanjaro means you can experience the mountain from a different side.
+Ok, kind of obvious but maybe not something you might think about first.
 It does all depend on how the weather is behaving.
 The mornings are normally cleared so worth waking up and checking the views as soon as you wake up.

 acclimatiSation walk to help Climb Mt Kilimanjaro summit